Best Practice

 Another significant advantage of convenience sampling is its time efficiency.
 This sampling method allows researchers to quickly collect data, as it eliminates the need for time-consuming processes like random selection and stratification.

-This can be crucial in studies where time is of the essence, such as those aiming to capture current trends or reactions to recent events.
+This can be beneficial in studies where time is of the essence, such as those aiming to capture current trends or reactions to recent events.
 The expedited process enables researchers to analyze and publish findings more rapidly, offering timely insights into evolving phenomena.

 Accessibility to specific groups